facebook pixel Sikh Weddings - Sikh Traditions, Rituals, Culture and Tips

 The formal departure of the bride from the wedding venue.
 It is a heartfelt and emotional moment as the bride leaves with her new family, symbolizing her transition to her new life.

-We are pioneers in Sikh Wedding Photography in London.
-Our expert team specializes in capturing the beauty and traditions of Sikh weddings.
+Our expert team specialises in capturing the beauty and traditions of Sikh weddings.

 Post Wedding Traditions